inesc-id/ambix/README.md

 // placement.c: lines 53-59
 // tune these parameters according to preference

-// Ratio of real DRAM available to Ambix
+// Ratio of real DRAM available to Ambix.
-// e.g. If the machine has 8GiB of RAM but the user only wants Ambix to see 4, this is set to 50
+// e.g. If the machine has 8GiB of RAM but the user only wants Ambix to see 4GiB, this parameter should be set to 50
 #define DRAM_MEM_USAGE_RATIO 100
 // Ratio of real NVRAM available to Ambix
 // Analogous to DRAM_USAGE_RATIO
 #define NVRAM_MEM_USAGE_RATIO 100

+//The following parameters are used to control when Ambix should initiate page migration between memory tiers
-// All the 4 ratios below are relative to the amount of memory available to Ambix, depending on the two above parameters
+//All are specified as ratios, relative to the amount of memory available to Ambix at each node

-// optimal DRAM usage percentage (if usage is lower than this and NVRAM has candidate pages to be migrated, they are)
+// Target DRAM usage: if DRAM usage is lower than this and NVRAM has candidate pages, Ambix will
+// try to migrate them to DRAM until the target DRAM usage is reached
 #define DRAM_MEM_USAGE_TARGET_PERCENT 95

-// Ambix keeps DRAM usage always under this ratio
+// DRAM usage limit (must be higher than target DRAM usage): when DRAM usage exceeds this limit,
+// Ambix will try to evict cold pages from DRAM to NVRAM until the target DRAM usage is reached
+// (note: these downstream migrations are only performed as long as NVRAM usage is below the target NVRAM usage).
 #define DRAM_MEM_USAGE_LIMIT_PERCENT 96

-// If memory usage in NVRAM is below target and DRAM usage is above limit, pages will be migrated
+// Target NVRAM usage: parameter that restricts the eviction of DRAM pages (see description of DRAM usage limit)
+// and the promotion of NVRAM pages when NVRAM usage is above its limit (see next)
 #define NVRAM_MEM_USAGE_TARGET_PERCENT 95

-// Used to switch pages between NVRAM and DRAM if usage in NVRAM is above limit and in DRAM below target
+// NVRAM usage limit (must be higher than target NVRAM usage): if NVRAM usage is above this limit and DRAM usage is below its target, Ambix will promote enough
+// candidate pages until the target NVRAM usage is reached
 #define NVRAM_MEM_USAGE_LIMIT_PERCENT 98

-// Used to check if NVRAM bandwidth is saturated
+// NVRAM bandwidth usage threshold: when Ambix observes that NVRAM bandwidth usage is above this threshold,
+// it will try to select candidate hot pages from NVRAM (that are likely to contribute to the high NVRAM bandwidth usage)
+// and promote them
 #define NVRAM_BANDWIDTH_THRESHOLD 10
 ```
 4. Build the kernel module using GNU Make.